AM4772/AM4772/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Expanding my skills by inserting myself into the tech industry.
+- 🤔 &nbsp; Expanding my skills by deep diving into the tech industry.
 - 🎓 &nbsp; Bachelor's Degree in Business Administration.
 - 💼 &nbsp; Exposed to many technologies in my 25+ years experience in the oil and gas industry.
 - 🌱 &nbsp; Learning more about ReactJs, Redux and NodeJs, and eager to learn new technologies.